Key Takeaways

 What Is a Construction Draw?

 A construction draw is a scheduled fund disbursement from a construction loan to cover building costs like labor and materials.
-It’s part of a larger construction draw schedule you and your lender agree on before closing the loan.
+It’s part of a larger construction draw schedule that you and your lender agree on before closing the loan.

 What Is a Construction Draw Schedule?